About PoetsWest

 PoetsWest is served by an advisory board of experienced poets and teachers.

-J. Glenn Evans has written a novel, Broker Jim, and three books of poetry, Window In The Sky, Seattle Poems and Buffalo Tracks.
+J. Glenn Evans, founder and director of PoetsWest, is the author of two novels, Broker Jim, and Zeke's Revenge, and four books of poetry, Window In The Sky, Seattle Poems, Buffalo Tracks, and Deadly Mistress.
 His poems appear in the Poets Table Anthology (SCW Publications, 2002) and in diverse other publications.
 Under his real name, Jack R. Evans, he has authored several local community histories and two biographies.
 Click on books for a list of his publications, including a history of Seattle's famous Pike Place Market.
 J. Glenn Evans was awarded the 1999 Faith Beamer Cooke Award by Washington Poets Association in recognition of service to the poetry community of Washington and the 2003 Seattle Free Lances Award for literary achievement.
+Evans is also the host and co-producer of PoetsWest on the air, a weekly program of poetry, music and interviews broadcast from KSER 90.7 FM in Everett, Washington.
 He is listed in Who's Who in America and Who's Who in the World.
 He is past president of Seattle Free Lances, a member of the Washington Poets Association, past president of the Pacific Northwest Historians Guild and of AKCHO (Association of King County Historical Organization), co-founder of Poets Table, and member of the Academy of American Poets.

 Barbara Evans, editor of Poets Table Anthology, writes and/or edits much of the web content, and does whatever else needs to be done.
 She is co-recipient of the 1999 Faith Beamer Cooke Award by Washington Poets Association in recognition of service to the poetry community of Washington.
+Co-producer of PoetsWest on the air, a radio program of poetry, music and interviews, broadcast from KSER 90.7 FM in Everett, Washington.
+She is also the author of Val Laigo's Passion, a memoir/biography of Northwest artist Val Laigo (1930-1992).

 Nancy Dahlberg is from Chicago and has a BFA in studio art from the University of Chicago and an MA in creative writing from the University of Houston.
 Her poems are widely published, Poets Table Anthology, A Collection of Poetry by Northwest Poets.
-She has served on the editorial board of Northwest Review and is a board member of the Washington Poets Association and PoetsWest.
+She has served on the editorial board of Northwest Review and is a former board member of the Washington Poets Association.
 She also is a member of the Poets Table group.
 Nancy lives in Ballard and is a political activist with Radical Women.

 Richard P. Gibbons, newspaper and magazine editor, has produced articles for New Republic, stories for Ellery Queen, songs recorded by Tom Paxton, and has co-written and illustrated a volume of Mexican folk tales.
 In earlier days he has been a pinball hustler, infantryman, steelworker, hard rock miner, gandy dancer, survey chainman, schoolteacher, legislative secretary, home insulator, and conservation specialist.
 Jack Straw Studios has recorded his epic verse, Prairie, based on his grandfather's stories of growing up on the Illinois frontier.
-Sasquatch Song was featured at Write on the Beach writer's conference at Ocean Shores.
+Sasquatch Song was featured at a Write on the Beach writer's conference at Ocean Shores.

 Murray Gordon is from Philadelphia, Pennsylvania and remembers swastikas flying from rowhouses pre-Pearl Harbor.
 "To the Beat Generation.
 Poetry, jazz.
 To crossing the country.
 To Seattle.
 To write.
 Right here.
 Right now.
 Graduated from UW Extension Poetry Writing Course."
-On board of PoetsWest and co-founder of Poets Table.
+Co-founder of Poets Table.
 Published in Interfaith Council of WA, Poets Table Anthology, PoetsWest, Point No Point, Raven Chronicles, and Sakya News.

 Karen Havnaer is a graduate of Pacific University.
 She studied with Nelson Bentley, Laura Jensen and at the University of Iowa.
 Her poems have appeared in major Northwest periodicals, including Raven Chronicles (South Sound Edition, where she was an editor for two years.)
 Her plays have appeared at the Pierce County (now South Sound) Playwrights Festival and Mae West Fest.
 She is working on a book about Bill Bichsel, a socially active Jesuit.
 She also serves on the board of the Washington Poets Association, the South Sound Playwright's Festival, Guadalupe Land Trust, and the ACLU/Bill of Rights Committee.